Wavelydavely/Election_Analysis/README.md

 Colorado election officials wanted to upgrade their methodology of counting ballots.
 Start with three county prototype.
 Detail our findings

 # Election-Audit Results: Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.
+Use images or examples of your code as support where necessary.blob

   - How many votes were cast in this congressional election?
 Total Votes: 369,711
   - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
 Jefferson: 10.5% (38,855)